learningequality/kolibri-docs/docs/install/_linux.rst

 Higher Performance with the ``kolibri-server`` package
 ------------------------------------------------------

 We have of a higher-performance wrapper around the ``kolibri`` package for Ubuntu and Debian systems called ``kolibri-server``.
-This version is recommended for:

-* Clear server-client setup for implementations with many client devices
-* When the server device has more than one CPU core

 ``kolibri-server`` has some specific features like **static content cache** and **optimized usage of the CPU processing power** in multi core devices.
-Typical use case would be a *Raspberry Pi 3+* device with 4 CPU cores, which will perform much better and faster with ``kolibri-server`` compared to base Kolibri.
+For example, a *Raspberry Pi 3+* device has 4 CPU cores, and with ``kolibri-server`` it will likely be able to serve 2-3 times more client devices compared to base Kolibri.

 To install ``kolibri-server`` follow these steps.